-You need to be able to perform musically and fluently.
-This can be on any instrument from voice to keyboard, clarinet to drums and all the rest in between!
+You need to be able to perform musically and fluently (or have the motivation to work at and improve this skill).
+This can be on any instrument from voice to keyboard, guitar to drums and all the rest in between!
+You need to be confident and successful in your Year 8 Music lessons in order to be able to successfully access and enjoy GCSE Music.